 2031?
 Then why do I list the example 70th week window above from 2024-2030 (6 years) and not 2024-2031 (7 years)?

-Because we already know that the climatic events at the end of the Great Tribulation including the rapture, Jesus' defeat of the Antichrist at Armageddon, and the setting up of his reign--all take place in the fall, in the 7th biblical month of Tishrei.
+Because we already know that the climactic events at the end of the Great Tribulation including the rapture, Jesus' defeat of the Antichrist at Armageddon, and the setting up of his reign--all take place in the fall, in the 7th biblical month of Tishrei.
 Jesus does not wait until the end of the Sabbath year; he comes right in the middle of it.

-In other words, when I say "2024-2030" (an apparent 6 year range) what is meant is Spring, 2024 - Fall, 2030, which is actually a 6.5 year range.
+In other words, when I say "2024-2030" (an apparent 6-year range) what is meant is Spring, 2024 - Fall, 2030, which is actually a 6.5-year range.

 A Covenant of 7 Years vs. Rule of 7 Years

 I used to assume so.
-Because of this, in earlier writings I would list the 70th week windows as 7 year periods from fall to fall.
+Because of this, in earlier writings, I would list the 70th-week windows as 7 year periods from fall to fall.
 For example, the fall/middle of one Sabbath year (2023) to the fall/middle of the final Sabbath (2030).
 Why?
 Because of Dan 9:27, I felt I had to make it work out to exactly 7 years in light of Dan 9:27.

 Then I realized two things I had overlooked:

 First, Daniel's statement that the Antichrist has a covenant with his "the many/mighty" cohorts to rule for 7 years is not the same as Daniel saying "the Antichrist fulfills a covenant for 7 years."
-Or as the proverb goes, "the best laid plans of mice and men often go astray."
+Or as the proverb goes, "the best-laid plans of mice and men often go astray."
 An agreement to do something is not the same as doing it.